filimo/ReaderTranslator/README.md

 While I am waiting for the commercial **SwiftUI** projects I decided to dedicate my free time to build this open-source project.

 ## Base idea

+> “If you can’t explain it simply, you don’t understand it well enough.”
+> by Albert Einstein

 Since I read a lot of books or articles in a foreign language I periodically turn to Google Translate and ReversoContext to understand unfamiliar idioms, words or to find a sutable expressions or words in my native language.
 And I like to listen to how a word or sentence is pronounced through the voice engine of the system or Google Translate and ReversoContext.